garethmd/garethmd.github.io/_posts/2024-06-27-f1-score-championships.md

 ---
 title: "The F1 Score Time Series Model Championships"
-description: "A ranking system of time series models based on the Monash dataset benchmarks."
+description: "A ranking system of time series models based on the Monash dataset benchmarks using the mase metric and the formula 1 scoring system."
 author: garethmd
-date: 2024-07-03
+date: 2024-07-04
 categories: [opinions]
 tags: [ai, beginner, time-series, ranking, f1-score, monash]
 image: